lavague-ai/LaVague/docs/docs/learn/local-log.md

 ## Examples

+### Logging to a pandas DataFrame

 <a target="_blank" href="https://colab.research.google.com/github/lavague-ai/lavague/blob/main/docs/docs/learn/notebooks/logger.ipynb">
 <img src="https://colab.research.google.com/assets/colab-badge.svg" alt="Open code examples in Colab"></a>

-Let's take a look at how we can access the logs after using `agent.run()` and examine specific information from the logs.

-Firstly, we need to use our agent as usual, and then retrieve the logs DataFrame:
+Run your agent as usual, and then retrieve the logs DataFrame with `agent.logging.return_pandas()`.
+This is best suited for usage in a Jupyter notebook.

 ```python
 from lavague.drivers.selenium import SeleniumDriver